gracelang/language/languageSpec/spec.md

 ### Importing Modules

-Modules may begin with one or more `import` _moduleName_ `as` _nickname_ statements.
+Modules may begin with one or more `import` _moduleName_ `as` _nickname_ statements, where
-_moduleName_ is a [string literal](#string-literals) that identifies the module to be imported in an implementation-dependent manner; for example, _moduleName_ may be a file path.
+_moduleName_ is a [string literal](#string-literals) that identifies the module to be imported in an implementation-dependent manner.
+For example, _moduleName_ may be a file path.
-_nickname_ is the Grace identifier used to refer to the imported module object in the importing module.
+In the importing module, _nickname_ is used to refer to the imported module object;
-The nickname is confidential by default, but can be annotated as public.
+_nickname_ is confidential by default, but can be annotated as public.

-Because importing a module creates a module object, atttributes declared as public at the top level of an imported module are accessed by requesting a method on the module's nickname.
+Because importing a module creates a module object, public attributes of an imported module are accessed by requesting a method on the module's nickname.
-Confidential declarations are not visible to the importing module.
+Confidential attributes are not visible to the importing module.

+**Example**

+    import "list" as list is public
+    import "sparseMatrix" as matrix

 **Grammar**
 ```